-The following governing principles are at the heart of this policy document, and should be viewed as the defining principles when handling personal data.
+The following governing principles underpin this policy document, and should be viewed as the defining principles when handling personal data.

-- 1 The use to which Personal Information is to be put within or from an organisation should be clearly defined, justified and regularly reviewed. - Personal data items should not be included in transfers of information within or between organisations unless it is absolutely necessary, there is a robust business need and sufficient security measures employed to protect the transfer. - 3 Only the minimum amount of identifiable information should be transferred or be accessible as is necessary for any given, specified and approved function or purpose. - 4 Only those individuals who need access to personal information should have access to it, and limited to what they need to see for their particular business need. - Managers and 'Information Asset Owners' should take such actions as are necessary on an on-going basis to ensure that all staff are made fully aware of their contractual and legal responsibilities and obligations to respect and protect individuals' personal information from unauthorised use, disclosure, loss or destruction. - 6 Every use to which personal data is put should be lawful and comply with all relevant applicable guidance. - 7 No personal information should be transferred within or between organisations unless adequate, robust and approved security mechanisms are in place see 2 above. - When collecting personal data from data subjects, PHA should inform the subject as to the proposed use or uses to which the data will be put, as well as who it is to be shared with, how it will be secured and how long it will be retained. - 9 Personal Information will, when no longer required, be permanently and verifiably destroyed.
+- 1 The use to which Personal Information is to be put within or by an organisation should be clearly defined, justified and regularly reviewed. - Personal data items should not be included in transfers of information within or between organisations unless it is absolutely necessary and there is a robust business need and sufficient security measures employed to protect the transfer. - 3 Only the minimum amount of identifiable information should be transferred or be accessible as is necessary for any given, specified and approved function or purpose.

+- 4 Only those individuals who need access to personal information should have access to it, and limited to what they need to see for their particular business need. - Managers and 'Information Asset Owners' should take such actions as are necessary on an on-going basis to ensure that all staff are made fully aware of their contractual and legal responsibilities and obligations to respect and protect individuals' personal information from unauthorised use, disclosure, loss or destruction. - 6 Every use to which personal data is put should be lawful and comply with all relevant applicable guidance. - 7 No personal information should be transferred within or between organisations unless adequate, robust and approved security mechanisms are in place see 2 above. - When collecting personal data from data subjects, PHA should inform the subject as to the proposed use or uses to which the data will be put, as well as who it is to be shared with, how it will be secured and how long it will be retained. - 9 Personal Information will, when no longer required, be permanently and verifiably destroyed.

-This policy also takes cognisance of the following GDPR principles:-
+This policy also takes cognisance of the following UK GDPR principles:-

-- 1. Transparency, fairness and lawfulness in the handling and use of personal data. - 2.
-Limiting the processing of personal data to specified, explicit and legitimate purposes. - 3.
-Minimising the collection and storage of personal data. - 4.
-Ensuring accuracy of personal data and enabling it to be erased or rectified. - 5.
-Limiting the storage of personal data. - 6.
-Ensuring security, integrity and confidentiality of personal data.
+- Lawfulness, fairness and transparency in the handling and use of personal data. - Limiting the processing of personal data to specified, explicit and legitimate purposes. - Minimising the collection and storage of personal data. - Ensuring accuracy of personal data and enabling it to be erased or rectified. - Limiting the storage of personal data. - Ensuring security, integrity and confidentiality of personal data. - Accountability (the need to take responsibility for what you do with personal data and how you comply with the other principles).

-The above principles should also be read in conjunction with the Individual's Rights under GDPR, which have been summarized in Appendix 6.
+The above principles should also be read in conjunction with the Individual's Rights under UK GDPR, which have been summarized in Appendix 6.